Clibor is a clipboard history manager. Give it a try!

 A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team

-First, access TXT-Crypter.
+First, go to TXT-Crypter.

 TXT-Crypter